realrossmanngroup/board_repair_training/readme.md

 Here are the steps I need to follow:

 1. Get threads from forum, get rid of crap, and turn it into JSON files.
-DONE! `/threads/extract_threads.py` grabs each post and turns it into a JSON file without the bold/italics tags & HTML junk
+*DONE!* `extract_threads.py` grabs each post and turns it into a JSON file without the bold/italics tags & HTML junk

 2. Get jargon from forum so I can teach the model industry jargon(chips, resistors, caps, board model numbers, etc)

-a) resistors - DONE `get_resistors.sql` & `resistors.csv`
-b) capacitors - DONE `get_capacitors.sql` & `capacitors.csv`
-c) diodes - DONE `get_diodes.sql` & `diodes.csv`
-d) chips - HALF DONE `get_chips.sql` & `chips.csv` - still need to add context(what chips are for what, etc)
-e) signal names - DONE! `get_signal_names.sql` This has to grab stuff like `PM_SLP_S4_L` & `PPBUS_G3H` from threads and list them all.
-This is unfortunately also grabbing underscore'd content in URLs as well as signal names and there is no way within mysql queries to remove them.
-I can exclude messages with URLs in them, but what if someone posts a link to something in a message that mentions a signal? `signal_names_cleanup.py` was used to compare different methods of using mysql queries to extract signal names and revealed I am screwing myself doing this within mysql.

-What I need to do is strip all URLs *BEFORE* processing and searching for regular expressions that match `PPBUS_G3H` and `PM_SLP_S4_L` ish signal names.
-Python is better suited for this. `get_signal_names.py` doees the job perfectly so I deprecated `get_signal_names.sql` and renamed it to  `get_signal_names.sql.DEPRECATED`

-This works.

-f) board model numbers - HALF DONE `get_macbook_board_models.sql` gets board models mentioned on the forum, `get_board_list.py` gets a list of boards from a table that is maintained by the community of boards. `macbook_board_models.ods` is my attempt at manually resolving board names as well as teaching the model what typos are, `macbook_board_models.csv` is the flattened version of this.

-3. Explain jargon.
-In the csv with all the signals, power rails, chip names, etc, give a brief explanation of what they are for.

-4. Annotate threads with jargon.
-For instance, each time I see a chip/signal name/resistor mentioned, make sure to annotate it as a resistor, signal, etc.
+`get_jargon_list_multithreaded.py` does this and outputs csv files to `jargon_lists` with jargon, along with a count of how often it was mentioned.
+Signal names/chips that are mentioned are high up on the priority list for definitions.

+3. Annotate the forum thread JSON files with a prompt to the model to learn board repair from the thread as well as with jargon terms & definitions that are specific to that thread.

+*DONE* `annotation.py` goes through my jargon lists once I have edited them with definitions of jargon(this is done manually, unfortunately a real brain has to work before we can train computer brain) and annotates my threads so that the model knows what I want them to learn from the thread, and understands what some of the jargon terms from the thread mean.

+We are not even close to training a model yet.
+This is just the groundwork before we get to that.

-4. Tokenize data
+5. Tokenize data

-5. Find a worthwhile model to train
+6. Find a worthwhile model to train

-6. Train it
+7. Train it

-7. If it wasn't a complete fail, grab articles from repair.wiki in a manner that the AI likes to train it
+8. If it wasn't a complete fail, grab articles from repair.wiki in a manner that the AI likes to train it

-8. If it was a complete fail... try & try again.
+9. If it was a complete fail... try & try again.

+10. Retire, once computer fixes boards better than me.